KasiaKozdon/kasiakozdon.github.io/_posts/2024-05-09-XAI-Explainable-AI.md

 Another example of visualisation are partial dependence plots.
 They illustrate a relation between an input feature or features and the output of the model.
 Usually, all but one features are kept constant, while the feature of interest is varied and the resulting output captured.
 Through this, we can see whether the impact of the feature is linear, monotonic etc.
 We could also try to **extract the "knowledge"** from the model.
 This could rely on extracting the rules, in effect creating a system resembling Good Old Fashioned AI, a rule-based expert system.
 Alternatively, we could destill the model, compress it by using the original model as a teacher for the smaller, transparent model.
 Here, we would typically use not only the class predicted by the teacher model, but the predicted probabilities (logits, to be specific) of all possible classes, thus also providing information about the relations between the classess to the student network.
 Conversely, **influence methods** estimate the relevance of a feature by altering either the input or internal parameters of the model, then measuring the impact of these alterations on the model's dynamics, predictions and errors.
 Finally, we have **example-based** explanations.
 Here, we can use *prototypes* to demonstrate representative data examples, and *criticisms* to demonstrate underrepresented samples the model may not generalise to.
 There are also *counterfactuals*, which resemble adversarial examples (data samples with alterations which change the predictions), but designed with focus to improve understanding of the model.
-More about these later.
+More about these in the future.

 ## Example of an explanation method: saliency maps
 Lets use saliency maps to illustrate how an explanation can fit into the above categories.
 Saliency maps are model specific, the method is applied to input of a CNNs (which typically is an image).
 It is very likely that even if you do not work with CNNs, you came across these.
 They offer intuitive, easily interpretable information that frequently made its way to popular science articles.
 Multiple types of saliency maps exist, but they all visualise which pixels contributed to the prediction the most.
 The method is local because it illustrates how a decision on one particular image was made, and provides little information about the model in general.